 Claremont School of Theology is a founding member of Claremont Lincoln University.
 The Claremont School of Theology Board officially incorporated the University in January 2010, the name of the University was first revealed on May 16, 2011, and classes launched in the Fall 2011 semester.
+In July, 2013, the University was granted Candidacy for Accreditation with the Western Association of Schools and Colleges.
 Within this historic new University, multiple institutions offer professional religious and theological education in their respective traditions (see "Related Institutions" on p.
 13).